Traditional Document Editors Alternatives That Actually Speed Up Work

 “We’ve built our workflow on habits, not what actually works.”

-— Ava, illustrative user insight
+— Ava, user insight

 While nostalgia for familiar interfaces is real, these tools have become digital comfort food: reliable in taste, but lacking nourishment for the demands of today’s fast-paced, remote, and interconnected world.
 Teams like Automattic, now fully remote, abandoned local editors years ago in favor of real-time cloud collaboration, setting a precedent many still hesitate to follow.